-15.01 Course Numbering System
+15.01 Course Numbering System - Amended

 - 1. The first digit shows the level at which a course is ordinarily taught. - a.
 "1" level courses are open to first-term freshmen. - b.
 "2" level courses are open to freshmen, but typically have a college-level prerequisite. - c.
 "3" level courses are upper level courses (junior/senior). - d.
 "4" level courses are typically terminal courses within a major. - 2.
-The second digit in the course number shows the academic hours of credit the course carries. - 3.
-The remaining two numbers indicate a sequence within the discipline. - 4.
-The numbers following the course title designate the numbers of lecture/lab hours the course requires each week.
+The second digit in the course number shows the credit hours of credit the course carries. - 3.
+The remaining two numbers indicate a sequence within the discipline.

+4. The numbers following the course title designate the numbers of lecture/lab hours the course requires each week (based on a traditional 15-week semester).